 6:20 AM – Fifth alarm.
 Am I kidding me?
 I seriously need to get up.

 6:25 AM – Sixth alarm.
 What is wrong with me?
 I just cannot physically wake up!
 I am constantly exhausted.
 I don’t think human beings are supposed to wake up tired.
 No matter what I try, I do not get any rest.
 Some days, I feel like I may just as well stay asleep, because, what’s the point?
 I’m going to feel like a zombie all day long anyway.

 6:30 AM – Seventh alarm.
 Who does that?
 I cannot be the only one, right?
 But let’s face it: what other people do really has no impact on my life.
 In the meantime, I am quite ashamed of myself.
 All the more reason to stay in bed.
 On the bright side, I have not gone back to sleep.

 I was too guilty to close my eyes.
 I feel like I am letting everyone down and the laundry list of symptoms and syndromes is whirling and twirling in my head.

 For me to be miserable is one thing, but I am making other people miserable too, especially those around me.
 Ugh.
 I hate myself sometimes.
 But I think I hate fibromyalgia even more.

 6:32 AM – Kid #1, my oldest daughter, is 15.
 She knows I don’t do mornings.
 Every day of the week, she comes in my room to gently remind me that I have to get up.
 For real this time.

 6:33 AM – Kid #2, my youngest daughter, is 11.
 She also knows mornings and I don’t mix.
-Every day, she crawls in bed with me and tells me lovingly that I need to wake up.
+Every day, she crawls into bed with me and tells me love that I need to wake up.

 6:34 AM – Ugh.
 I might as well get up.
 What else is there to do?